-Yale has assigned IT Security Officials who are responsible for oversight of the IT security policies and procedures and who can be contacted regarding possible IT security incidents.
-If you have any questions about general IT security information, you should contact one of the Information Security Office staff.
+Yale has assigned members of the University Information Security Office (ISO) to be responsible for oversight of the IT security policies and procedures and who can be contacted regarding possible IT security incidents.
+If you have any questions about general IT security information, you should contact one of the Information Security Office staff at email@example.com.

-If you believe sensitive data may have been compromised, you must notify Information Security Office (ISO) at either the central (ISO).
+If you believe sensitive data may have been compromised, you must notify the Information Security Office (ISO).
 You must also promptly notify your immediate supervisor and administrative unit head if any Yale University physical or information asset is damaged.

 Information security compromise of a system often results in a dramatic change in your own computer’s performance that can be observed by the user.
 If you notice your personal computer rebooting by itself, suddenly slowing dramatically or exhibiting any unusual behavior, seek assistance from your IT support provider to determine if your computer may have been compromised

-· If your password is discovered or you determine that someone is using it to access your account, contact Information Security at either office: ISO.
+- If your password is discovered or you determine that someone is using it to access your account, contact the Information Security Office (ISO) at firstname.lastname@example.org.

 Information displayed on your computer screen can be viewed casually by anyone within view.
 If you leave the area and sensitive data is visible on the screen of your computer, such information can readily be viewed by anyone nearby who chooses to look.
 Use a screensaver that hides the screen after 10 minutes of inactivity and requires a password to restore the display.
 When you are away from your computer for extended periods, secure the space, if possible, since physical access to your computer allows other methods of access to your data (e.g. inserting a disk or CD with tools for “hacking”).